-CHDR and LUMC have a long history.
-CHDR’s first facility was actually located at the former LUMC pharmacy in what was then called Leiden University Hospital.
-Over the past 25 years, as CHDR grew, both the LUMC Pharmacy and the Analytical Laboratories at LUMC have grown with us, playing a central role in our studies.
-At the same time, the LUMC pharmacy has also grown − particularly the GMP facilities − in order to keep up with the increase in translational research at the LUMC.
+CHDR and the LUMC share a long history.
+CHDR’s first facility was located at the former LUMC pharmacy – in what was then known as Leiden University Hospital.
+Over the past three decades, as CHDR has grown, both the LUMC Pharmacy and the Analytical Laboratories at LUMC have grown with us, playing a central role in our studies.
+The expansion of the LUMC pharmacy, and particularly its GMP facilities, has also been driven by an increase in translational research at the LUMC.

-CHDR and LUMC have a long-standing master service agreement, which covers the business and legal aspects, as well as our clinical and analytical activities.
-In addition to this general, overarching agreement, with each new study a specific contract is signed by all key parties, including the pharmacy, the sponsor, and CHDR.
+CHDR and LUMC have a long-standing master service agreement, covering the business and legal aspects of the relationship as well as clinical and analytical activities.
+In addition to this overarching agreement, with each new study a specific contract is signed by all key parties, including the pharmacy, the sponsor, and CHDR.